Dr. Michel Mikhael, Neonatology

-Dr. Michel Mikhael joined CHOC Children’s Hospital in 2012 and currently serves as an assistant professor of clinical pediatrics at UC Irvine.
+Dr. Michel Mikhael joined CHOC Hospital in 2012 and currently serves as an assistant professor of clinical pediatrics at UC Irvine.
 His philosophy of care is to provide family centered care and apply evidence-based practices.
-He has special interest in periatology, extremely low birth weight neonates and sepsis.
+He has special interest in perinatology, extremely low birth weight neonates and bronchopulmonary dysplasia.
 He is board certified in pediatrics and neonatal-perinatal medicine by the American board of Pediatrics.

 Hoag Memorial Presbyterian Hospital

 University of Texas Southwestern Medical Center, Dallas, Texas

 Cairo University Teaching Hospitals, Cairo, Egypt

 Cairo University School of Medicine, Cairo, Egypt

 Maimonides Infants and Children’s Hospital, Brooklyn, New York